Skip to main content

 Prompt Assembly Order

-When an agent is loaded, the system prompt is assembled in the following order:
+When an agent is loaded, the system prompt is assembled in this order:

 1